osm2pgsql-dev/osm2pgsql-website/_manual-v2/07-pgsql-output.md

 The pgsql output is the original output osm2pgsql started with.
 It was designed for rendering OpenStreetMap data, principally with Mapnik.
-It is still widely used although it is somewhat limited in how the data can be represented in the database.
+It is still widely used although it is much more limited than the more modern ["flex" output](#the-flex-output) in how the data can be represented in the database.

 If you are starting a new project with osm2pgsql, we recommend you use the [flex output](#the-flex-output) instead.
-The pgsql output does not receive all the new features that the flex output has or will get in the future.
+The pgsql output is marked as deprecated now and does not get any of the new features that the flex output has or will get in the future.
 The pgsql output will be removed at some point, so you should think about migrating your existing projects.
 {: .note}

 ### Database Layout